 Welcome to Bozeman Fencing Association, LLC

 Rooted in the European middle ages, yet thriving in the 21st century, fencing is a life-long sport with opportunities for competition, fitness, fun and community at all ages.
 Fencing involves skills, strategy, and individual self-discipline as well as the support and encouragement of the group.
 Fencing teaches problem solving, honesty, fair play and resilience.
 It builds strength, flexibility and self-confidence.
-Thanks to well designed modern weapons and protective clothing, it is also extremely safe with lower rates of injury than most competitive team or individual sports.
+Thanks to well designed modern weapons and protective gear, it is also extremely safe with lower rates of injury than virtually any other team or individual sport.

-The modern sport of fencing is done on a strip approximately 14 meters long and two meters wide.
+Fencing is done on a strip 14 meters long and two meters wide (called a piste).
 It includes three different weapons: epee, foil, and saber.
-We begin with the epee.
-The epee is a 35 inch flexible triangular blade and points are scored by touches of the tip of the blade.
+At BFA we specialize in epee.
+The epee is a 35 inch flexible triangular blade and points are scored by depressing a button on the tip of your epee anywhere on your opponent's body.
 Younger fencers use shorter and lighter blades.
-We have Jedi and Beginner classes in epee, level I and II classes in epee and foil, and competition level classes in epee.
-In Montana, sabre is fenced only recreationally.
-We offer classes for all ages.

 Fencing guests from out of town are welcome.
 Please contact us for information first.
 A national fencing membership is required.

 Atticus Cummings, Kai Cummings, Mich Carey, and Graham Mills